tomsunhc/2023-hw-mini/doc/console.md

 * C / C++ programs using the [Pico SDK and TinyUSB library](./pico-sdk.md).
 Example:  [hello_usb](./src/hello_usb/CMakeLists.txt)

 Operating systems access USB-serial console distinctly as below.
-If using MicroPython, the REPL is the default program that runs on the Pico:
+If using MicroPython, the REPL is the default program that runs on the Pico.
+If the ">>>" prompt isn't seen after connecting, verify that MicroPython is installed on the Pico.

 ```python
 >>> print("Hello")